 Main GT activity until spring of 2011 has been performed in a frame of R&D contracts and the consultancy agreements with numerous customers from the USA, EU, Kazakhstan and Russian Federation.
-After completing the last contract in May 2011 the Company did not conclude any new agreements being concentrated on the preparation and advancement of the TwinSat project in the Skolkovo Foundation.
+Then the Company concentrated on the preparation and advancement of the TwinSat project.
 Currently this is our master project aimed at the development and practical implementation of integrated aerospace and ground technologies for early detection and monitoring of large magnitude earthquake precursors to improve an accuracy and reliability of impending earthquake prediction.
-TwinSat is a Russia – UK joint space project, which is carried out in close collaboration with Mullard Space Science Laboratory (MSSL) - Department of Space and Climate Physics, University College London (UCL).
+TwinSat is a Russia - UK joint space project, which is carried out in close collaboration with Mullard Space Science Laboratory (MSSL) - Department of Space and Climate Physics, University College London (UCL).

 A powerful group of small spacecraft and onboard system developers earlier worked at the POLYOT Design Bureau and some professionals from the research institutions of Omsk city have joined GT on the beginning of TwinSat project implementation.
 This engineering team works under the leaderships of Boris Nesterov - Development Director and Chief Designer of the GEOSCAN Technologies.